-Activity 2 has positive start and finish Flexes, which means that it may be started earlier and/or finished later without any impact on the dates of other project activities.
+Activity 2 has positive start and finish Flexes, which means that it may be earlier and/or later without any impact on the dates of other project activities.

 Then, activity Drags are positive for all activities except activity 2, whose drag is negative.
 Negative drag means that, minimizing this activity duration, we will increase the project duration.

-The duration of the project schedule created using Critical Path Method is 15 workdays.
-And it requires four units of resource A, as shown in Exhibit 1.
-If only three units of resource A are available, resource leveling will make project duration two days longer, as shown in Exhibit 3.
+The duration of the project schedule uses Critical Path Method is 15 workdays.
+And it requires four units of resource A, as in Exhibit 1.
+If only three units of resource A are available, resource leveling will make project duration two days longer, as in Exhibit 3.

 Exhibit 3.
 Leveled schedule of project “Adjustment”

-But what if it is permitted to increase activity 2 duration with the corresponding adjustment of assigned resource workload?
-Exhibit four shows the resulting schedule if activity 2 duration is increased to 8 days, using the existing start and finish flexes.
+But what we increase activity 2 duration with the corresponding adjustment of resource workload?
+Exhibit four shows the resulting schedule if activity 2 duration is 8 days, using the existing start and finish flexes.

 Exhibit 4.
 Adjusted schedule

-Also, the project still requires four resource units but two resource units assigned to activity 2 have only 37.5% workload and are only busy for 3 hours on each of their 8-hour workdays.
-If two resource units may be replaced with just one with the double workload (6 hours per day), we can get the schedule shown in Exhibit 5.
+Also, the project still requires four resource units but two resource units for activity 2 have only 37.5% workload.
+And these are only busy for 3 hours on each of their 8-hour workdays.
+If two resource units interchange with just one with the double workload (6 hours per day), we can get the schedule in Exhibit 5.

 Exhibit 5.
 Resource adjusted schedule